What is Asset-Based Lending?

 Choosing between ABL and cash flow loans comes down to your business’s strengths and weaknesses.
 Cash flow loans are better for companies with robust revenue streams and projected cash flow growth.
 Your cash flow must be able to handle the loan repayments without eating into your margins.

 Asset-based loans tend to be more suitable for businesses with a solid historical performance and a robust balance sheet to show for it.
-In particular, if your company has acquired assets with high liquidity, ABL could be more beneficial.
+In particular, asset-rich companies can benefit from ABL solutions.

 Are Asset-Based Loans more expensive?